-Is Seattle’s flag the worst?
-Or the 30th best?
-You tell us
+Design experts say Portland’s city flag is better than Seattle’s.
+Do you agree?

 “It’s an interesting improvement,” he said.
 “It’s still too complex, but quite attractive.”
 He noted, too, that the colors are good.

-Raker said he never proposed the new flag design “in a serious way, but I would be thrilled if Seattle followed the trend for cities to follow the leads of cities like Chicago and Portland that have almost iconic designs and can be used by the citizenry more than the current one is.”
+Raker said he never proposed the new flag design “in a serious way, but I would be thrilled if Seattle followed … cities like Chicago and Portland that have almost iconic designs and can be used by the citizenry more than the current one is.”

 Seattle Mayor Jenny Durkan said she’s up for the challenge.